Explained for Beginners

-This type of Layer is used to organize your Layers.
-When you have tons of Layers, you can group them together into different categories… based on the project.
+This type of Photoshop layer is used to organize your layers.
+When you have tons of layers, you can group them together into different categories… based on the project.

 - You could group different sections of a web design to keep them organized.

-- You could group together similar graphics layers.
+- You could group together similar graphic layers.

-- You could group adjustment layers that have many different layers to achieve a particular look.
+- You could group Photoshop adjustment layers that have many different layers to achieve a particular look.

 It’s a good idea to get into the habit (sooner rather than later) of grouping your layers.

-Oh, and renaming them according to what that Layer is being created for!
+Quick Tip: make sure to rename them according to what that layer is being created for!